 You should make sure that you do all the coding parts involved here on your Jupyter Notebook.
 As I have used it for explaining the examples.
 It will be better for you for more understanding.

-Examples 1: Rotate x axis labels on Simple Example
+Example 1: Rotate x-axis labels on Simple Example

 In this example, I will create sample data points for plotting the figures.
 After that, I will rotate the labels.
 Here I have used NumPy for the creation of the sample array.
 Execute the below lines of code.

 import matplotlib.pyplot as plt import numpy as np %matplotlib inline x = np.array([1,2,3,4,5]) y = np.array([0.1,0.2,0.3,0.4,0.5]) plt.figure(figsize=(8,8)) labels =["AAAA","BBBB","CCCC","DDDD","EEEE","FFFF","GGGG","HHHH","IIII","JJJJ"] plt.plot(x,y) ax = plt.gca() ax.set_xticklabels(labels=labels,rotation=90);

 Here I used %matplotlib inline for showing the figure inline.
 Use it if you are coding in Jupyter Notebook.
 The x and y contain the NumPy array created using the numpy.array() method.
 Then use the figsize to change the size of the plot.
 After that instead of showing the x-axis points, I created labels with the list of strings.
 It will be used to plot on the x-axis.
 After plotting the figure the function plt.gca() will get the current axis.
 And lastly to show the labels use ax.set_xticklabels(labels=labels,rotation=90) .
 Here 90 is the angle of labels you want to show.
 When you will run the above code you will get the output as below.